What to do in Aberdeen, a weekend’s break in your home town? A weekend with friends of great food, cocktails and a beer festival.

-All too often when faced with the exciting prospect of a child free weekend, we have a tendency to start looking far and wide for something to do and a new place to visit, or at least we do!
+All too often when faced with the exciting prospect of a child free weekend, we tend to look far and wide.
 That was not the case during the recent Easter break.
-We had both booked tickets for Northhop Aberdeen, but it was only once we started planning around the event that we decided to make a weekend of it, a mini-break in nearby Aberdeen, a city where we have both lived at one time or another.
-With a room booked in a city centre hotel for a couple of nights, Opera tickets for the Friday night and Northhop tickets for the Saturday night; it was simply a case of putting our heads together for the all important decision – where to eat?!
+We had both booked tickets for tickets for the Saturday night.
+Then it was a case of putting our heads together for the all important decision – where to eat?!Aberdeen.
+However it was only once we started planning around the event that we decided to make a weekend of it.
+A mini-break in nearby Aberdeen, a city where we have both lived at one time or another.
+Hotel sorted we booked Opera tickets for the Friday night and

 A lazy start on the Sunday morning meant that we could head out for a coffee late morning, sitting in the sun watching the world go by.
 All before heading to The Tippling House on Belmont Street for Jazz Sunday brunch.
 Although not hungover we were all perhaps a little fragile which made the Bloody Mary’s all the more welcome.
 If you’ve never been to the Tippling House for a cocktail then you should get yourself there.
 Interesting, perfectly balanced cocktails served every time by friendly and helpful staff.
 Real care is taken here to produce a high quality drink, with a menu that changes seasonally.
 We all had a very tasty late brunch with a serving of very chilled live jazz on the side, what better way to spend an afternoon.

 From there it was back on the train and the luxury of a short 20 minute train journey back home to Inverurie.
 No long travel plans, no delays, no missed connections.
 As keen travellers, we are not suggesting for a minute that you forgo the adventure of exploring a new city, not a bit.
 However, its too easy to ignore what’s right on your doorstep at times, and perhaps we should all make time to enjoy what’s local.
 We certainly came home very refreshed from our trip.